janscience/TeeRec/README.md

 - scope: Show acquired data on a display.
 - logger: Continuously store data on SD card.
 - recorder: Show acquired data on a display and store data on SD card upon user request.
+- averaging: Test various averaging settings for acquisition.
+- removefiles: Remove all files from a directory on SD card.
+- blink: Demonstrate usage of Blink class.
 - pushbuttons: Demonstrate usage of PushButtons class.